 ### Blade

 Blade support is the most direct path.
-Lens scans the rendered DOM and searches `resources/views/**/*.blade.php` for matching elements, IDs, names, classes, and selectors.
+Lens scans the rendered DOM and searches `resources/views/**/*.blade.php` for matching elements, IDs, names, classes, attributes, and selectors.

 AI Fix can modify located `.blade.php` files under `resources/views`.